After reading this guide, you will be able to:

 Best models sit behind a paid tier

-Verdict: Try Superwhisper if you want the choice between local and cloud and you are willing to test the Windows build first.
+Verdict: a strong pick if you want the choice between local and cloud and you are willing to test the Windows build first.

-Our take: The local-or-cloud switch is a smart idea.
-Just go in expecting to verify stability on your own machine, given the public bug reports.
+My take: The local-or-cloud switch is a smart idea and the free local models really do keep audio on the machine.
+Just go in expecting to verify stability on your own setup, given the public bug reports.

 Pros: